mlubinsky/mlubinsky.github.com/tf/README.md

 output_handler.h, output_handler.cc
 A pair of files that define a function we can use to display an output each time inference is run.
 The default implementation, in output_handler.cc , prints the result to the screen.
 We can override this implementation so that it does different things on different devices.

+sine_model_data.h, sine_model_data.cc
+A pair of files that define an array of data representing our model, as exported using xxd in the first part of this chapter.

 ```